samwhindleton/wdiroutcomes/roadmap/week07/readme.md

 ## Homework:
 Homework due next Monday at 7 pm:
 - Review the list of panelists for next week's session and prepare 2-3 questions you would like to ask them.
+Submit your questions to Github Issues (FName LName: Panel Questions) so I can compile a list prior to next week's session.
 - Continue interview practice by reading through the additional resources provided below.
 - Reach out to 3 web development professionals to set up 1:1 information meetings or phone calls to learn more about their role/company.
 Add them to your personal job tracker.

 ## Further Reading and Resources:

+View the slide deck [here](https://drive.google.com/open?id=1AP1j4sUAD45f9ealJMeESAXngyYb5-lY)

 **Interviewing:**